espressif/esp-iot-solution/docs/en/display/tools/esp_mmap_assets.rst

 ================
 :link_to_translation:`zh_CN:[中文]`

-This module is primarily used for packaging assets (such as images, fonts, etc.) and directly mapping them for user access.
+This module is mainly used to package resources (such as images, fonts, etc.) and map them directly for user access.
+At the same time, it also integrates rich image preprocessing functions.

 Features
 -----------